British Summertime Fact Sheet - 2016

-In 2014, pedestrian deaths rose from 39 in October to 66 in November and 73 in December.
-Pedal cyclists deaths rose from 3 in October to 8 in November and 8 in December.
-The overall casualty rate increased from 637 per billion vehicle miles in October to 673 per billion vehicle miles in November, before falling back to 603 in December.
-1
+In 2015, pedestrian deaths rose from 27 in September to 42 in October, 45 in November and 58 in December.
+The casualty rate for all road users increased from 573 per billion vehicle miles in October to 619 per billion vehicle miles in November, before falling back slightly to 614 in December.1

 The relative peaks are explained by several factors:

 Motorists are more tired after a day's work and concentration levels are lower

 Children tend to go straight to school in the morning but often digress on their way home, increasing their exposure to road dangers

 Adults tend to go shopping or visit friends after work, increasing their journey times and exposure to road dangers